What is a terminal church?

 The cure for the terminal church

-The institutional church is not meant to be terminal.
+The institutional church cannot be terminal.
 The ministry of the Church is not to be limited to the walls of churches.

 And he gave the apostles, the prophets, the evangelists, the shepherds and teachers, to equip the saints for the work of ministry, for building up the body of Christ, until we all attain to the unity of the faith and of the knowledge of the Son of God, to mature manhood, to the measure of the stature of the fullness of Christ, so that we may no longer be children, tossed to and fro by the waves and carried about by every wind of doctrine, by human cunning, by craftiness in deceitful schemes.

-There is a lot here: the government of the Church, the different roles or offices, goals and objectives, and the consequences of failure.
-I want to draw attention to a particular point from the passage above – the role of leaders in the institutional church and the “saints.”
+There is a lot here: the government of the Church, the different offices, goals and objectives, and the consequences of failure.
+Now, let’s look at particular points from the passage above.
+The role of leaders in the institutional church and the role of the “saints.”

 What is the goal of local church leaders?